Michieljoris/couchapi/README.md

 [Douglas Crockford](https://github.com/douglascrockford/monad/raw/master/vow.js).
 Simple
 and sufficient.

-Couchapi is mirroring almost all functionality of the jquery javascript adapter that comes with futon, but the functions are returning vows instead of expecting success and error callbacks passed in.
+vouchdb is mirroring almost all functionality of the jquery javascript Adapter that comes with futon, but the functions are returning vows instead of expecting success and error callbacks passed in.

 I added a few more utility functions mainly to easily configure and modify